Computing all maps into a sphere: Introduction

-Some of us have obtained preliminary results indicating that effective homology of $K(\Z,1)$ should be computable in polynomial time as well.
-We plan to present these results in a follow-up paper, together with a self-contained description of the Postnikov system algorithm.
-The hoped-for outcome should be, in the setting of Theorem~\ref{t:main}, a running time polynomial in the size of $X$ and $Y$ for every \emph{fixed} $d$.
-On the other hand, we consider polynomial dependence on $d$ highly unlikely---for example, because Theorem~\ref{t:main} includes the computation of the \emph{stable} homotopy groups $\pi_{d+k}(S^d)$, $k\le d-2$; these are unlikely to be easily computable, in view of their notorious mathematical difficulty.

-\subh{Hardness?} We suspect that once the assumptions in Theorem~\ref{t:main} are weakened, the problem of deciding, say, nontriviality of $[X,Y]$ may become intractable.
-This is, in our opinion, one of the most interesting open problems related to our work.

-\iffull \subh{Explicit maps. } The algorithm works with certain implicit representations of the elements of $[X,Y]$, it can output a set of generators of the group in this representation, and it contains a subroutine implementing the group operation.
-However, converting these implicit representations into actual maps $X\to Y$ (given, say, as simplicial maps from a sufficiently fine subdivision of $X$ into $Y$) looks problematic, and even if worked out, it seems unlikely to yield any reasonable bounds on the complexity of the resulting explicit maps. \fi
+\subh{Explicit maps? } Our algorithm for Theorem~\ref{t:main} works with certain implicit representations of the elements of $[X,Y]$; it can output a set of generators of the group in this representation, and it contains a subroutine implementing the group operation.